Sheep need to be sheared! In this article, Northwest Veterinary Clinic of Stanwood vets will go over why you need to shear your sheep.

 Wild sheep will not require shearing because they naturally shed their coat in the spring.

 Much like a human haircut, it depends on the person doing the cutting.
 If the shearing is done by a good professional shearer then it is normally painless.
-There is a chance accidents can happen and a sheep may startle.
+There are chances accidents can happen and a sheep may startle.
 This might result in the sheep getting nicked.
 This is not a common problem for a professional shearer.
-The domestic sheep do secrete lanolin.
+Domestic sheep do secrete lanolin.
 Lanolin is a substance that helps heal the cuts meaning human assistance is often not needed for the cuts.

 How to Shear a Sheep

 We advise amateurs to not do this!
 This is a task that requires training and skill to avoid injuring the sheep.
 If you need assistance with managing your flock contact your vet they can direct you to resources such as reputable people or companies that share sheep.

 The shearing should be done in the spring after the cold weather is over and before the summer heat is a problem.
 Consult your local weather forecast to select dates for shearing and have a plan if you need to keep the sheep warm from a sudden cold snap.

 To shear a sheep first you must separate the sheep from the herd.
 Take them to where you plan to shear them.
 The sheep are then either shaved down using a set of electric clippers or more traditionally a tool that looks like a large pair of scissors.

 The sheep are normally placed on their side or sometimes seated on their rear.
 Sometimes the shearer will use a shearing bench to aid in keeping the fleece intact and off the ground.
 A shearing bench makes it more comfortable for both the sheep and saves putting strain on the human's back.